Optimal Change-Point Detection with Training Sequences in the Large and Moderate Deviations Regimes: Introduction and Motivation

-\paragraph{Unknown distributions:} In the 1970s, there was an increasing number of works that began to study CPD problem when the distributions were unknown.
+\paragraph{Unknown distributions} In the 1970s, there was an increasing number of works that began to study CPD problem when the distributions were unknown.
 In the offline setting, Pettitt \cite{pettitt1979non} introduced non-parametric techniques for the CPD problem and analyzed them based on different types of observations.
 Matteson and James~\cite{matteson2014nonparametric} derived a non-parametric method for detecting multiple change-points.
-Empirical likelihood tests are also proposed to detect single and multiple change-points \cite{einmahl2003empirical,zou2014nonparametric}.
+Empirical likelihood tests were also proposed to detect single and multiple change-points in \cite{einmahl2003empirical,zou2014nonparametric}.
 Harchaoui and Capp{\'e} \cite{harchaoui2007retrospective} proposed a kernel-based retrospective algorithm to detect multiple change-points in a sequence.
 For the online case, McGilchrist and Woodyer \cite{mcgilchrist1975note} proposed a distribution-free CUSUM algorithm.
 Shiryaev \cite{shiryaev1963optimum} provided an optimal method in quickest CPD where the unknown parameter varies over time according to a Markov process.
 Lai \cite{lai1995sequential} proposed a nearly optimal window-limited generalized likelihood ratio test that can be implemented on parallel processors for distribution-free sequential CPD.
-Xie and Siegmund \cite{xie2013seq} studied the sequential CPD problem in which there are parallel data streams of which only a subset are affected by a change in distribution.
 Xie, Wang, and Thompson \cite{xie2015sketching} studied detecting change-points in high-dimensional signal vectors using statistics based on the generalized likelihood ratio.
-Brodsky and Darkhovsky \cite{brodsky2013nonparametric} analyzed various nonparametric methods for different sequential CPD problems.
-There are also some new methods, including a rank-based CPD method for finding change-points in high-dimensional network traffic data \cite{levy2009detection}.
-Distributed CPD where sensors send quantized information to the fusion center has also been extensively studied by many researchers \cite{moustakides2006decentralized, tartakovsky2008asymptotically}.
-However, we are not aware of using training sequences to augment the performance of the CPD problem.
-Perhaps the work that is most related to the current one is that by Gruner and Johnson~\cite{gruner96} in which the authors consider two sets of strings and attempt to detect the time that their distributions changes from being the same to being different (also see point~3 in Sec.~\ref{sec:concl}).
-A type-based generalized likelihood ratio test similar to that of Gutman~\cite{gutman1989asymptotically} is used.
+However, they are not aware of using training sequences to augment the performance of the CPD problem.
+Perhaps the work that is most related to the current one is that by Gruner and Johnson~\cite{gruner96} in which the authors considered two sets of strings and attempted to detect the time when their distributions started to change from being the same to being different (also see point~3 in Sec.~\ref{sec:concl}).
+A type-based generalized likelihood ratio test similar to that of Gutman~\cite{gutman1989asymptotically} was used.
 However, while interesting numerical experiments on distributed detection problems are performed in \cite{gruner96}, no theoretical guarantees are provided.